Leon0932/ModulariOSLernApp-Content/docs/swiftUIQuiz.md

 ##### Quiz 3: Create an Email TextField

 **Description**:
-1) Create a `EmailTextFieldView` struct in SwiftUI that displays a text field with the placeholder "Email address" for entering an email.
+1) Create a `EmailTextFieldView` struct in SwiftUI that displays a text field with the placeholder "Email address" for entering an email.<br>
-2) The text field should have a border of a secondary color, disable autocorrection, and use no text input autocapitalization.
+2) The text field should have a border of a secondary color, disable autocorrection, and use no text input autocapitalization.<br>
 3) Below the text field, display the entered email in red text.

 **Starting Code**: